 Best overallNinja Foodi DualZone (DZ201)Ceramic-coated dual baskets with independent controls — cook two dishes at once, no PFAS.

-Best valueCosori Pro LE (L501)Stainless steel basket at $100 — hardest to beat on price for a genuinely non-toxic air fryer.
+Best valueCosori Pro LE (L501)Stainless steel basket at the budget end — hardest to beat on price for a genuinely non-toxic air fryer.

 Best versatilityInstant Vortex Plus 6-in-1Six cooking functions, ClearCook window, stainless steel tray — does more than just air fry.